Rinchu93/cgal/Guidelines/Source_code_management/Developing-Features-with-Git.md

 branch, or save them using the `git stash` command.

-The inclusion of her feature branch to the testsuite takes place in the `integration` branch (which she gets as any other branch with `git checkout -b integration cgal-dev/integration`), and needs a few
+The inclusion of her feature branch to the testsuite takes place in the `integration` branch that is on the cgal-dev repository (If not already done she needs to add a cgal-dev remote using `git remote add cgal-dev git@github.com:CGAL/cgal-dev.git`, then `git fetch cgal-dev`).
+She gets as any other branch with `git checkout -b integration cgal-dev/integration`, and needs a few
 steps:

 ``` {.bash}